-Connect a wire from the (+) terminal(14V) of any Input from the GSM Commander to the supply voltage input of the sensor.
-Then connect a wire from the output(4-20mA) of the sensor to the (+) terminal of the Analog Input.
-Connect GND of the sensor to the (-) terminal of the Analog Input.
+Connect a wire from the '+' terminal(14V) of any Input from the GSM Commander to the supply voltage input of the sensor.
+Then connect a wire from the output(4-20mA) of the sensor to the '+' terminal of the Analog Input.
+Connect GND of the sensor to the '-' terminal of the Analog Input (or the '-' terminal of one of the digital inputs - they are all the same).
 Very important, connect a 470 ohm resistor in parallel with the output signal of the sensor and GND as illustrated above.
-This resistor together with the internal voltage divider resistors ensures that the voltage across the Analog Input is between 0 - 10,8V as required.
+This resistor together with the internal voltage divider resistors ensures that the voltage across the Analog Input is between 0 - 10V as required.
 To be more specific, the minimum voltage would be 1.88V when the output signal is 4mA, and the maximum voltage would be 9,4V when the output signal is 20mA.